BenKohn2004/Fencing_Tracking_Example/README.md

 # Fencing Tracking Example

 The purpose of this project is to showcase how ChatGPT can serve as a valuable programming aid, particularly when working with unfamiliar libraries.
+The videos are quite long and are meant so that someone could follow along and reproduce the process if so desired.

 Here is a link to the [Google Drive folder](https://drive.google.com/drive/folders/1jS4KTCmH0EG9-OgP0DVX9s42nCZY67YI?usp=sharing) containing the data files.